adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 In a living room, you can consider the TV, the sofa and the wall art modules.
 All coming together to create a useable room.

 If you take one of the units away, the rest still works just fine.
-I don't need the TV to be able to sit on the sofa etc. Okay you get the picture!
+I don't need the TV to be able to sit on the sofa etc.

-## What could be a module?

-Here are 10 examples of a module:

-1. Header
-2. Footer
-3. Search Form
-4. Sign up form
-5. Shopping basket
-6. Article
-7. Product list
-8. Navigation
-9. Filter
-10. Homepage promotional item.
+**In a website each of these can be considered modules:** header, footer, search form, sign up form, shopping basket, article, product list, navigation, homepage promo, archive list etc.

 ## Modules vs components

-As we have just seen, a *module* is something useful in it's own right.
-But also, a module is made up of bits and pieces that make it useful.
+A module is made up of components.
+Without the components the module is incomplete or broken.

-For example, a piece of wall art is made up of a frame, a picture, the glass and the nail.
-Without these pieces it renders the module useless.
-These pieces are what I call *components*.
+For example a sofa is made up of the frame, upholstry, legs, cushions and back pillows.
+These are all required components to make the sofa function as desired.

-Sometimes, it can be difficult to make a choice between whether something is a module or a component.
-For example, the header might be a module.
-The header might contain a logo, a navigation and a global search form.
+With all of this said, sometimes it can be tricky to decide whether something is a component or something is a module.
+For example a header is a module.
+It might contain a logo and a navigation menu as part of it.

-It could be argued that the logo is a component of the header.
-Because without the logo, the header provides no value and that it needs the container in order to position it to (typically) the top left of the header.

-But equally, the logo is valuable in it's own right and could easily be considered a module (within a module).
-Either way that is no problem. *MaintainableCSS* doesn't concern itself.
-That choice is up to you.

-And also, it makes sense that navigation might reside in the header, but it is most certainly a useful independent unit regardless of the header.

-And it must be noted that, the visual design might have an impact in what becomes a module.
-For example the navigation might be positioned to the right of the header with a `float: right` but it is visually positioned in a header module.
-The header module will 'clear' the float.

-In this particular example, I would *still* make the navigation a module itself.
-It's just a module within a module.
-No problem, and again don't worry too much.
-It is very easy to convert a component into a module and vice versa.
+Are these components or modules?
+Ultimately it doesn't matter too much and you can use you're own experience to decide.
+For me, in a recent project it made sense for the logo to be a component of the header, and the navigation menu to be a module within the header module.

+Regardless, *MaintainableCSS* doesn't force anything because it doesn't know *your* project requirements.
+I merely address this point because sometimes we can get hung up on these things and most of the time, it is very clear what a module is.

+And all said and done, it's very easy to change your mind and swap a component for a module as the conventions are so simple.

-## Let's create a module: Shopping basket
+## Walkthrough: creating a module

-Let's take a simple example, a shopping basket.
-Typically, a basket contains a title, a bunch of items, each item might have a remove button.
-So we might end up with the following HTML:
+Let's build a module together.
+We're going to build a simplified shipping basket module which is made up of a title, a bunch of products with each product containing a title and a remove button.
+Here is the HTML we might typically use:

 	<div class="basket">
 		<h2 class="basket-title">Basket</h2>